Overhead view of a workplace during a normal day with several people engaged in calm activity — calm non-incident scene

 • Active broadcast indicator shown on all warden dashboards.

-EMAction broadcast instruction cards on a warden screen
+Lockdown broadcast card on a phone screen

 Two-way SMS and comms